 If the wasps nest isn’t disturbing you or posing any threat to your family or pets, it may not need to be treated at all.
-However, if the wasps are out of control, aggressive and pose a threat to public health then it’s time to contact a professional to remove the wasp nest on your behalf.
+However, if the wasps are worrying you, are aggressive and could pose a threat to public health then it’s time to contact a professional to remove the wasp nest on your behalf.

 The first step is to make sure it is a wasp nest.
 Wasps are often confused for bees, which must be handled differently.
 The most common wasps we come across are the Vespula vulgaris and German Wasps (Vespula germanica).
 Both have yellow and black stripes.
-Their stings can be painful and can cause an allergic reaction for some people.

 Small wasp nests start to appear in early spring.
 This is because the queen wasp, who would have hatched earlier in the autumn, emerges from hibernation, ready to build her own nest.
 She will seek out a sheltered area.
 Typically, somewhere such as, a wall cavity, loft, eaves, shed, or garage.